dong-hao/EM3DVP/README.md

 ## something like a disclaimer

 I wrote this script just for the convenience of myself and people in our group.
-Those who want to try this script are free to use it on academic/educational case only.
+Those who want to try this script are free to use it on academic/educational cases.
 But of course, I cannot guarantee the script to be working properly and
 % calculating correctly (although I wish so).
 Have you any questions or suggestions, please feel free to contact me (but don't expect that I will reply quickly!).

 ## UNITS
-currently the internal unit here is the 'practical' one, as used in most survey files (mV/km/nT) for E/B to convert to Ohm (used by Weerachai's code) one need to multiply the values by ~796 to convert to V/m/T (used by ModEM) one need to multiply the values by 0.001
+currently the internal unit here is the 'practical' one, as used in most survey files (mV/km/nT) for E/B.
+To convert to Ohm (used by Weerachai's code) one need to multiply the values by ~796.
+To convert to V/m/T (used by ModEM) one need to multiply the values by 0.001

 ## SIGN
-currently the internal the time harmonic sign convention is plus (+), or exp(i\omega t).
+currently the internal time harmonic sign convention is plus (+), or exp(i\omega t).
 Be careful when you need to deal with data with (-) convention.

 ## ERRORS
-currently the internal error here is standard deviation, it worths noting that most of the time the survey files use variance
+currently the internal error here is standard deviation, it worths noting that most of the survey file formats use variance.

 ## MISC NOTES
 I decided to use a new system of version as the package name keeps going longer...
 Now I simply call it EM3DVP...
 Also, I tried to remove any rude words within my comments...
 If you found some part of the comments uncomfortable, please let me know.